New High School Students

 Complete & submit your CCSF Concurrent High School On-line Application.

-COMPLETE THE HIGH SCHOOL PERMISSION CONSENT PARENT FORM AND SUBMIT IT
+COMPLETE THE HIGH SCHOOL PERMISSION CONSENT PARENT FORM AND FERPA RELEASE AND SUBMIT IT

 Your High School Counselor will advise/ recommend college course (s).
 Please have principal, counselor or school designee sign the High School Concurrent Enrollment Permission/Consent Form.
 Please get a high school transcript from your counselor to provide to CCSF.